BitCloud-Live/proto-api/README.md

-# uv-api-go
+# proto-api
-GRPC proto file for using against uv grpc server
+GRPC proto file for using against yb grpc server